reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

 - **Concurrency and Parallelism**: Functional programming works well with modern multi-core architectures, enabling efficient parallel processing without worrying about shared state or side effects.

-- **Expressiveness and Flexibility**: By embracing functional interfaces and lambda expressions, Java gained a more expressive syntax, allowing developers to write flexible and adaptable code.
+- **Expressiveness and Flexibility**: By embracing functional interfaces and lambda expressions, Java gained a more expressive syntax, allowing us to write flexible and adaptable code.

 Functional programming in Java revolves around several key concepts and idioms:

 - **Lambda Expressions**: These are compact functions that can be used wherever a functional interface is expected.
 They help reduce boilerplate code.

-- **Functional Interfaces**: These are interfaces with a single abstract method, making them perfect for lambda expressions and method references.
+- **Functional Interfaces**: These are interfaces with a single abstract method, making us perfect for lambda expressions and method references.
 Common examples include `Predicate`, `Function`, `Consumer`, `Supplier`, and `Operator`.

 - **Method References**: These are a shorthand way to refer to methods, making code even more concise and readable.